DaviesLab-Oxford/Fragmentation-axons-automated-analysis-Fiji/README.md

 Please follow the steps below:

-Step 1: Automatically measure total area of BtubIII+ axons and BtubIII+ particles by running the script 'Neurite fragmention_Macro_BtubIII.ijm'.
+Step 1: Automatically measure total area of BtubIII+ axons and BtubIII+ particles by running the script 'Neurite fragmention_Macro_BtubIII.ijm' in Fiji.

 Step 2: Save 'Summary'containing total area of BtubIII+ particles and 'Results'containing total area of BtubIII+ axons.